-(g) If the proposal is subject to the Ocean Resource Management Act (ORMA) or the Marine Spatial Plan (MSP), include additional submittal requirements and approval criteria as established in WAC 173-26-360 and -365, and(h) When the project has been modified in the course of the local review process, plans or text shall be provided to the department that clearly indicate the final approved project.
+(g) If the proposal is subject to the Ocean Resource Management Act (ORMA) or the Marine Spatial Plan (MSP), include additional submittal requirements and approval criteria as established in WAC 173-26-360 and -365, and

+(h) (4) When the project has been modified in the course of the local review process, plans or text shall be provided to the department that clearly indicate the final approved planproject.

-(5) Submittal of substantial development permits, conditional use permits, variance permits, rescissions, and revisions is complete when all of the documents required pursuant to subsection (5) of this section have been received by the department.
+(5) Submittal of substantial development permits, conditional use permits, variance permits, rescissions, and revisions is complete when all of the documents required pursuant to subsections (35) and (4) of this section have been received by the department.